+Note: This experience is open to students who enroll in a multi-day Pre-orientation program (e.g., Deacon Camp, S.P.A.R.C., Worldwide Wake, WakeWell, etc.)

-Building University Inclusion through Leadership and Diversity (B.U.I.L.D.) is a weeklong immersion program in Winston-Salem that introduces first-year students to concepts of social justice, intercultural communication and social change.
-Students will work in teams to learn about the various. vibrant cultural communities in Winston-Salem.
-With their upperclass mentors, incoming students will consider their role and responsibility as citizens in Winston-Salem, identify social justice themes and learn more about strategies for intercultural communication.
-Students will visit nonprofit organizations, museums and local agencies.
-Join the Pro Humanitate Institute staff and upperclass leaders for this fun, exciting introduction to life at Wake Forest.
+Building University Inclusion through Leadership and Diversity (B.U.I.L.D.) is a day-long immersion program that introduces first-year students to concepts of leadership, intercultural communication and social change.

+Students will have the opportunity to connect with peer mentors, participate in exercises and community-based activities and develop leadership skills.
+In addition, students will learn about Winston-Salem and meet community leaders.
+Join the Pro Humanitate Institute staff for this fun, interactive introduction to life at Wake Forest.

-B.U.I.L.D. accepts students on a rolling basis, with notification of acceptance sent within 10 days of an application being received.
-Specific program details will be available in early August.
+B.U.IL.D. accepts students on a rolling basis.
+Specific program details are available on our website.